aliason/134-project/README.md

 # Statistical Data Science Final Project

-The aim of this project is to apply data science principles learned in class – latent factor modeling, optimization algorithms, model diagnostics, density estimation, regularization, and clustering algorithms – to real-world datasets provided by the professor.
-In doing so, we utilize several statistical modules / packages such as seaborn, matplotlib, numpy, pandas, scikit-learn, and altair in data processing, restructuring, analysis, and visualization.
+This project aims to apply data science concepts and techniques learned in class – latent factor modeling, optimization algorithms, kernel density estimation, regularization and clustering algorithms – to real-world datasets.
+In doing so, I will utilize several machine learning libraries (seaborn, matplotlib, numpy, pandas, scikit-learn, altair) to facilitate data processing, analysis, and visualization.

-We operate on two datasets – a small dataset and a large dataset – containing user, movie, and ratings information, and utilize several metrics to examine the predictive accuracy of our models.

-Note that Question 3c onward are intended for PSTAT 234 students and optional.
+Note that Question 3c onward are not required for PSTAT 134 students and are thus left empty.